TART-MSU/HyperQB/README.md

-# Welcome to HyperQube!
+# Welcome to HyperQB!

-HyperQube is a home-grown tool of Bounded Model Checking for Hyperproperties.
+HyperQB is a home-grown tool of Bounded Model Checking for Hyperproperties.

 Hyperproperty specifies and reasons about important requirements among multiple traces.
-We implement our QBF-based algorithm for Bounded Model Checking for Hyperproperty as a tool, HyperQube.
+We implement our QBF-based algorithm for Bounded Model Checking for Hyperproperty as a tool, HyperQB.

-HyperQube includes several parts:
+HyperQB includes several parts:
 - NuSMV model parsing and Boolean encoding of transition relation and specification,
 - HyperLTL formula translation,
 - QBF encoding of unfolding with bound k using specific semantics,